ajay-dhangar/algo/docs/languages/java/ex1.md

 ```

 ### Note :
-- The curly braces {} marks the beginning and the end of a block of code.
+- The curly braces `{}` marks the beginning and the end of a block of code.
-System is a built-in Java class that contains useful members, such as out, which is short for "output".
+- System is a built-in Java class that contains useful members, such as out, which is short for "output".
-The println() method, short for "print line", is used to print a value to the screen (or a file).
+- The `println()` method, short for "print line", is used to print a value to the screen (or a file).
-Don't worry too much about how System, out and println() works.
-Just know that you need them together
-to print stuff to the screen.
-You should also note that each code statement must end with a semicolon (;).
+- You should also note that each code statement must end with a semicolon (;).